What does outstanding payment mean?

 5. Legal action if still unpaid after 60 days

-Garfield automates this entire process: sending chasers, escalating when needed, and filing court claims if required.
+Garfield automates the process of sending a polite chaser, then preparing and sending a Letter Before Action, and filing court claims if required.
 That means you get paid faster and spend less time chasing invoices.

 Was this article helpful?